chrysocolla110/chess-club/README.md

 ## Video of example setup

 In the video below, I share my livestream setup using this software.
 I'm able to play chess with anyone on the internet using my physical chess board.
 No need for screens!
 I'm also using a remapped wireless numpad to control specific aspects of the stream and game.
-I'm using a projector mounted above
+I'm using a projector mounted above my chess board to project the game board on top of it with the timers and move indicators.

+All this was done in a week, so if it looks a little scrappy, it was! 😅

 [![Chess Club Setup](https://img.youtube.com/vi/UcF7Ya1CMQY/0.jpg)](https://www.youtube.com/watch?v=UcF7Ya1CMQY)

 Below, you can view my first livestream using this setup.
-While there were a couple bugs, it still worked pretty well (although it takes a while to complete a move!😅).
+While there were a couple bugs, it still worked pretty well (although it takes a while to complete a move!).

 [![Chess Club Lviestream](https://img.youtube.com/vi/GuRKL34j9Vw/0.jpg)](https://youtu.be/GuRKL34j9Vw?t=339)